versatile-data-kit-demo/correlation-example-unsolved/README.md

 ## Purpose
 The purpose of this scenario is to:
-* Build upon what was already covered in scenario 1 and 2.
 * Publish extracted data to a configured DB in an incremental fashion (i.e. not ingest records that are already present in the tables).
 * Read data from а DB.
 * Perform data cleaning.